jamesgurung/timetable-calendar-generator/README.md

 This project is maintained by [@jamesgurung](https://github.com/jamesgurung), who is a teacher at a UK secondary school.

-Many thanks to [@jschneideruk](https://github.com/jschneideruk) for making Google Calendar updates much more efficient, and to [@timmy-mac](https://github.com/timmy-mac) for creating and testing the new `--google --primary` feature. :+1:
+Many thanks to [@jschneideruk](https://github.com/jschneideruk) for making Google Calendar updates much more efficient, and to [@timmy-mac](https://github.com/timmy-mac) for the update to use primary calendars. :+1: